go-pg/docs/docs/zfs.md

 The `recordsize` is the size of the largest block of data that ZFS will read/write.
 ZFS compresses each block individually and compression is better for larger blocks.
 Use the default `recordsize=128k` and decrease it to 32-64k if you need more TPS (transactions per second).
-Setting `recordsize=8k` to match PostgreSQL block size reduces compression efficiency and is not recommended.

 - Larger `recordsize` means better compression.
 It also improves read/write performance if you operate with lots of data (tens of megabytes).
 - Smaller `recordsize` means more TPS.

+Setting `recordsize=8k` to match PostgreSQL block size reduces compression efficiency and is not recommended.
+While `recordsize=8k` improves the average transaction rate as reported by pgbench, good pgbench result is not an indicator of a good production performance.
+Measure performance of _your queries_ before lowering `recordsize`.

 ### Alignment Shift (ashift)